rdren0/TheAurorFiles/README.md

    - Go to Server Settings → Integrations → Webhooks
    - Click "New Webhook"
-   - Name it (e.g., "Witches & Snitches Dice Bot")
+   - Name it (e.g., "The Auror Files Dice Bot")
    - Copy the webhook URL

 2. **Add webhook URL to environment**